ADULT LEARN TO SAIL

 Hartley 16: Jason Holdt; Hartley 16 Class Association

 A list of NZ Yachting affiliated class associations and how to get in touch with them can be found here: Class Associations.
-Regionally and nationally, there are regattas in each of these classes with friendly and competitive events for sailors of all ages.
+There are regional and national regattas in each of these classes with friendly and competitive events for sailors of all ages.

 The lessons provided are not by themselves an adequate basis for bareboat yacht charters for which responsible operators should demand further sailing experience together with a formal boating qualification such as completing the Coastguard Boatmaster course.